aertslab/pySCENIC/README.rst

     adjancencies = grnboost2(expression_data=ex_matrix.T.sample(n=N_SAMPLES, replace=False),
                         tf_names=tf_names, verbose=True)

-Derive potential regulomes from these co-expression modules
+Derive potential regulons from these co-expression modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Regulomes are derived from adjacencies based on three methods.
+Regulons are derived from adjacencies based on three methods.

 The first method to create the TF-modules is to select the best targets for each transcription factor: